Nathan's Hot Dog Eating Contest 2018: Joey Chestnut Breaks Record in Victory

 Although there was little doubt that Chestnut and Sudo would continue their incredible run at Coney Island, they still managed to attract a huge live crowd.

-In much the same way that fans are intrigued by dynasties in sports such as the budding one the Warriors are currently building in the NBA, people are seemingly captivated by what Chestnut has been able to accomplish over such a long stretch.
+In much the same way that fans are intrigued by dynasties in sports such as the budding one the Warriors are building in the NBA, people are seemingly captivated by what Chestnut has been able to accomplish over such a long stretch.

 Chestnut has little left to prove when it comes to the Nathan's Hot Dog Eating Contest, but he showed once again on Wednesday that he's still a cut above the rest when it comes to scarfing down franks.